jakob-lilliemarck/before-n-after/README.md

-A generic apollo-link-like composing function to create functional pipelines featuring both middlewares (called before) and afterwares (called after) the decorated function
+A generic apollo-link-like composing function to create functional pipelines featuring both middlewares (called before) and afterwares (called after) the decorated function.

-The middleware function may optionally return a afterware function, which may access and alter return values.
+The middleware function may optionally return an afterware function, which may access and alter return values of the preceeding afterware.

 ```js
 // With afterware:
 const foo = (next) => (...args) => {